Peter W. Mullin

-Peter W. Mullin (born 1941) is an American businessman and philanthropist.
-He is the founder of the M Financial Group and chairman of its subsidiary, M Financial Holdings.
-Additionally, he serves as the chairman of Mullin Barens Sanford Financial.
-He is the founder and patron of the Mullin Automotive Museum in Oxnard, California.
+Peter William Mullin (January 14, 1941 – September 18, 2023) was an American businessman and philanthropist.
+He was the founder of the M Financial Group and chairman of its subsidiary, M Financial Holdings.
+Additionally, he served as the chairman of Mullin Barens Sanford Financial.
+He was the founder and patron of the Mullin Automotive Museum in Oxnard, California.

 Early life

-Peter William Mullin was born in South Pasadena, California near Los Angeles, California.
+Peter William Mullin was born in South Pasadena, California, near Los Angeles, California.
 He graduated with a bachelor of arts degree in Economics from the University of California, Santa Barbara.

 Career

 Mullin founded Mullin Consulting in Downtown Los Angeles in 1969.
 He served as its chief executive officer until 2003 and as its chairman until 2006.

 Mullin co-founded the M Financial Group with Mark Solomon, Carl Mammel, and Eli Morgan in 1978.
-He serves as the chairman of its subsidiary, M Financial Holdings.
+He served as the chairman of its subsidiary, M Financial Holdings.
 Headquartered in Portland, Oregon, it offers life insurance and other financial services to "the ultra-affluent and corporate markets."

-Additionally, Mullin serves as the chairman of Mullin Barens Sanford Financial, an executive compensation firm.
+Additionally, Mullin served as the chairman of Mullin Barens Sanford Financial, an executive compensation firm.

 Mullin served on the board of directors of Avery Dennison from 1998 to 2013.
-He serves on the Advisory Board of Main Management.
+He served on the Advisory Board of Main Management.

 Mullin was a member of the Los Angeles Business Advisors, a group of 24 businessmen who opposed Mayor Richard Riordan's policy of creating "neighbourhood councils" in Downtown Los Angeles in 1998.